How to get there:

 Loveland Colorado

-We had planned our trip around ending in Loveland, Colorado because we had a wedding here.
-We stayed at the Courtyard by Marriott Loveland and I was pleasantly surprised it was only a stone’s throw away from the downtown area that had a ton of restaurants, bars and shops.
+We planned our trip around ending in Loveland, Colorado because we had a wedding here.
+We stayed at the Courtyard by Marriott Loveland and I was pleasantly surprised that it was only a stone’s throw away from the downtown area that had a ton of restaurants, bars and shops.
+It made going out and exploring things so much easier.

 We were here for 3 days but did many wedding related things.
 This is where we ate: